 1. How often should I stretch for back pain relief?

 In most cases, daily stretching is safe and beneficial.
-I usually recommend 10–20 minutes once or twice a day.
-Consistency matters more than intensity.
+Performing stretching exercises for 10–20 minutes once or twice a day can help reduce muscle tightness, improve flexibility, and support spinal health.
+Consistency is more important than intensity.

 2. Can stretching make my back pain worse?

-Gentle stretching should not worsen pain significantly.
-Mild discomfort is acceptable, but sharp, radiating, or worsening pain means you should stop and reassess the movement.
+Gentle stretching should not significantly worsen pain.
+Mild discomfort during stretching is normal, but sharp, radiating, or worsening pain indicates that the movement should be stopped and reassessed.

 3. How long does it take for stretches to reduce back pain?